 I recommend watching this video if you have a few minutes to spare, as it gives a good overview of the software.

 The basic version is free to use for up to 500 subscribers.
 They will not charge you anything if you do not send out any

 emails.
 But they limit the number of contacts to 5,000.
 So, it’s an excellent way to test out if this software works for you.

 Once you’ve signed up for ActiveCampaign, you’ll be given a default email address.
 You’ll also be required to set up an “Active Campaign” and add your first campaign (or email automation rule) to your sales process.

 To do so, go to the “Automation” tab at the top of your dashboard and click on “Create New Automation.”

 Select “New Campaign.”

 You’ll be taken to another page where you can enter in a name for your campaign and add some details.
-You should also set up your first rule (A very simple one), as we’ll be automating this later.
+You should also set up your first rule (A straightforward one), as we’ll be automating this later.

-You can simply add the words “Welcome” and “Thank You” to your campaign subject.
+You can add the words “Welcome” and “Thank You” to your campaign subject.

 We’ll go into more detail on this later, but it’s also a good idea to set up a valid email address to continue separate from your main one (for example, [email protected]).
 That will allow you to send emails without having them appear in the inbox of all your contacts.